elliotlarson/dev-notes/golang-notes.md

 Notice that you don't have to add the variable to the return here.
 Since you've named it, when you return from the function, Go knows you want to return the `e` variable.

-Functions in Go can accept variable numbers of arguments:
+Functions in Go can accept variable numbers of arguments (variadic):

 ```go
 func printer(msgs ...string) {